curtisai/container_container_container/dont-try-this-at-home/just-dont.md

 * A running linux host with kernel header version 5.10+.
   * [btrfs][btrfs-git-link] is a tool to create [COW][cow-storage] file systems.
 Since it's been [deprecated][btrfs-deprecation] from RHEL, the easy yum-install life is not easy anymore.
 If you want to install it via the source code, kernel heder version 5.10+ is required, and I believe that having your kernel version matches with the kernel header version is a good idea (maybe not, I don't know).
   * The linux host I picked is from [aws lightsail][aws-lightsail-link] with 4 GB memory, and linux distribution is the [CentOS][centos-link] (seems like RedHat heavily involved in the CNCF timeline we live in, so I picked CentOS).
-  * Upgrade the linux kernel is very easy.
+  * Upgrading the linux kernel is very easy.
 (All 100+ opened tabs on my web browser agreed with me unanimously) (just kidding, 99+ at most)

 * [btrfs][btrfs-git-link].
 If you decide to install it via the source code, make sure to follow the `INSTALL` markdown file strictly.
 * [skopeo][skopeo-git] and [umoci][umoci-git]. `skopeo` is for image retrieval, coverting (from, and to [OCI][oci-webpage] image foramt). `umoci` is for image tarball unpacking.
 Without having a docker daemon running in our system, these two tools are our perfect alternatives.

-* An extra storage for COW filesystem.
-I don't want to re-partition the host storage, just asked for an extra storage, and attached to the host.
+* An extra storage for the COW filesystem.
+I don't want to re-partition the host storage and attached an extra storage to the host.
 Storage formatting and mounting tutorial can be found [here][btrfs-foramt-mount]

 * Last but not least, some useful commands can help you observe the entire lifecycle of the namespaces.
   * `lsns` can list all the namespaces with thier init PIDs